neutrinoxtronic/csharp-cpp-projects/Floorplan Cost Calculator/README.md

 ## Usage

 1. Divide up the floorplan into rectangles, triangles and ellipses(or circles).
+2. `cd` into the `Floorplan Cost Calculator` folder.
 2. Create a new console dotnet project using `dotnet new console`.
 Make sure you have the latest version of `.net` installed.
 3. Delete the default entry file `Program.cs`.
-4. Start the programme in your terminal using `dotnet run` after `cd`ing into the `Floorplan Cost Calculator` folder.
+4. Start the programme in your terminal using `dotnet run`.
 5. Define your area in the following input format when prompted: `R(x1,y1) -R(x2,y2) ...
 T(b1, h1) -T(b2,h2) ...
 E(r1, r1) -E(r2, r2)`.
 6. Define your currency.
 7. Define the price of the property per square meter.